How to Roast a Boneless Leg of Lamb

 What is the desired internal temperature?

-The answer is to experiment and figure out what temperature is best for you.
-Once you know that, you can cook it anyway you want knowing just when to remove it from the oven.
+The answer is to experiment and determine the best temperature for you.
+Once you know that, you can cook it any way you want, knowing when to remove it from the oven.

 Resting & Thermometers

-A mistake many home cooks make and certainly affects the final temperature is resting time.
-As with all roasts, you want to remove them about 5 degrees before they reach the desired ideal internal temperature.
-This is to allow the juices to redistribute throughout the entire piece of meat.
+Resting time is a mistake many home cooks make that affects the final temperature.
+As with all roasts, remove them about 5 degrees before reaching the desired ideal internal temperature.
+This allows the juices to be redistributed throughout the entire piece of meat.

-As the meat rests, it will continue to cook about 5 more degrees, the juices will redistribute and you will end up with a more flavorful, tender result.
+As the meat rests, it will continue to cook about five more degrees, the juices will redistribute, and you will have a more flavorful, tender result.
 Never remove the meat from the oven and start carving.
 Give it a short and meaningful rest.

-As for thermometers, they are not all alike and if you have an old meat thermometer that has been in your kitchen drawer for years, it may need to be recalibrated or thrown out and replaced.
+As for thermometers, they are all different, and if you have an old meat thermometer in your kitchen drawer for years, it may need to be recalibrated or thrown out and replaced.